DataDog/documentation/content/en/partners/laying-the-groundwork.md

 ## Single sign-on (SSO) considerations

-In a service provider context, you have two considerations for Single sign-on (SSO):
+In a service provider context, you have two considerations for single sign-on (SSO):
 - Single sign-on for your organization
 - Single sign-on for your clients

 Besides the obvious advantage of a unified authentication mechanism, using SAML Single Sign-On also vastly simplifies the user provisioning process.
-Using SAML allows you to use Just-in-Time (JiT) user provisioning, eliminating the need to manually or programmatically create users.
+Using SAML allows you to use just-in-time (JiT) user provisioning, eliminating the need to manually or programmatically create users.

 SAML authentication is enabled on a Datadog organization or sub-org, meaning you can have different SAML providers for different sub-orgs.
 However, this also means that if you have two groups of users with different SAML providers, those users have to be in separate orgs.
-Make sure you think about SAML authentication when when planning your multi-organization setup.
+Make sure you think about SAML authentication when planning your multi-organization setup.

 For more information, see:
 - [Set up SAML][8] for multiple-organization accounts